Vagina loquens: History

 In American literature, a talking vagina is featured in the Ozark folktale The Magic Walking Stick, in which vaginas are made to act as informants.

 Contemporary usage

-In modern art the talking vagina theme is featured prominently in the works of Stephanie Sarley in a subset of her "Crotch Monster" series.
+In modern art, the talking vagina theme is featured prominently in the works of Stephanie Sarley in a subset of her "Crotch Monster" series.
 The talking vagina characters are depicted as anthropomorphized vulvae reacting emotionally and engaging in various activities.

-The talking vagina theme is the central trope of The Vagina Monologues.
+The talking vagina theme is the central trope of the 1996 play The Vagina Monologues.

 The pornographic film Le Sexe qui parle (1975), its sequel (1978), and its non-pornographic remake, Chatterbox, feature talking vaginas.

-On television, Joan Rivers portrayed Princess Clara's talking vagina on Drawn Together.
+On television, Debi Mae West (in parody of Joan Rivers) portrayed Princess Clara's talking vagina, Vajoana, on Drawn Together.